boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    to the customers but are not explicitly underpinned end to end across the provider network.

-   A variation on the scheme is that Flex-Algo {{?I-D.ietf-lsr-flex-algo}} is used.
+   A variation on the scheme is that Flex-Algo {{?RFC9350}} is used.
 For example one Flex-Algo could use latency-based metrics and another Flex-Algo could use the IGP metric.
 There would be a many-to-one mapping of network slices to Flex- Algos.